nextauthjs/next-auth/www/docs/getting-started/upgrade-to-v4.md

 ### 1. Database Adapters

-If you are using the built-in TypeORM or Prisma adapters, these have been removed from the core `next-auth` package so as to not balloon the package size for users who do not need a database.
-Thankfully the migration is super easy, you just need to install the external packages for your database now and adapt your `[...nextauth].js` config file a bit.
+If you use the built-in TypeORM or Prisma adapters, these have been removed from the core `next-auth` package to not balloon the package size for users who do not need a database.
+Thankfully the migration is super easy; you just need to install the external packages for your database now and change your `[...nextauth].js` config file a bit.

 ```diff
 // [...nextauth].js